-However, to achieve these benefits, solar energy must achieve “grid parity,” cost competitiveness with other forms of energy.
-Reducing the cost of producing solar cells, PV components and balance of systems hardware could drive solar PV to grid parity, unleashing this source of clean energy and establishing globally competitive PV manufacturing in the United States.
+To achieve these benefits, solar energy must achieve “grid parity,” –cost competitiveness with other forms of energy.
+Reducing the cost of producing solar cells, PV components, and balance of systems hardware could drive solar PV to grid parity, unleashing this source of clean energy and establishing globally competitive PV manufacturing in the United States.
 TechVision21 helped a consortium of industry and university partners shape the vision for a PV manufacturing program of high interest to the Department of Energy.
-The proposed initiative won a multi-million dollar grant.
+The proposed initiative won a multi-million-dollar grant.
 We also assisted in developing the winning grant proposal.

 Concentrating Solar Power